-*️*️*️At present we welcome a couple for the exciting and labour intense period of lambing*️*️*️
+*️*️*️We welcome visitors for the exciting and labour intense period of lambing, which will start mid March 2020. * * *

 As a family with four kids age 1 to 8 living on a small eco farm in the mountainous area of Jamtland, we need more grownups on the farm to manage.
 Our family also includes three working dogs and three cats.
 We aim to be as self-sufficient as possible.
 We hold sheep for wool and meet, and ducks for eggs.
 We grow fruits, berries and vegetables in our garden.
 We hunt for moose, mushrooms and wild berries in the woods.
 We cultivate the fields for animal feed.
 We welcome volunteers to help out with the great variety of chores present in our daily life.
 The most important chores are child-care (although all kids but the baby spend their day at school/preschool), daily maintenance and cooking, animal care, gardening and occasionally painting and smaller construction.
 In exchange we offer knowledge in the self sufficient lifestyle, sheep farming, growing vegetables, no-dig gardening, gardening in cold climates, wool and yarn spinning, Swedish culture and language.
 We speak Swedish (native), English, French and German.